FireSuppressionDirectory

-199 verified fire suppression inspection companies operate across 87 cities in Florida.
+194 verified fire suppression inspection companies operate across 86 cities in Florida.
 Statewide contractors cover Wet Pipe, Dry Pipe, Kitchen Hood, and Special Hazard systems, serving Restaurant, Residential, and Hospitality facilities and commercial properties.
-83 providers offer 24/7 emergency service statewide.
-Browse by city to compare local contractors for NFPA 25 inspections, system repairs, and annual testing.
+51 Florida companies carry a state-verified contractor license (26% of listed providers) — use the License Verified badge to identify credentialed contractors for code compliance.

 Browse by City